Online stores are popping up everywhere, but most get zero traffic, let alone sales.

-- If you only have 3 products, don’t choose a theme designed for 10 categories and thousands of products.
+- If you only have three products, don’t choose a theme designed for ten categories and thousands of products.

 - Make sure you check the Google Speed Score of the theme before you buy it

-- Add a product to the cart and make it’s clear that a product was added.
+- Add a product to the cart and make it clear that a product was added.
 Some of the WooCommerce themes are very subtle when a product is added.

 For WooCommerce, I recommend Astra.
 It rocks.
-There’s a free version, freemium, and paid starting from $60.
+There’s a free version, a freemium, and a paid option starting from $60.
 On BigCommerce, you can choose based on your industry and some store features.

 Customize The Theme